Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

-For the \textbf{non-topological code}, we consider the the BB code in \cref{fig:eva-bb} as an example.
-As the baseline, we use the BPOSD decoder~\cite{roffe2020decoding,Roffe_LDPC_Python_tools_2022}, which is the state-of-the-art decoder for non-topological code.
+For the \textbf{BB code}, a non-topological code, we consider the code-capacity depolarizing and circuit-level noise models.
+As the baseline, we use the BPOSD decoder from ~\cite{roffe2020decoding,Roffe_LDPC_Python_tools_2022}, which is the state-of-the-art decoder for non-topological codes.
 The BPOSD decoder first uses Belief Propagation (BP) to estimate a posterior distribution of the hyperedges.
 It then finds a parity factor by enumerating hyperedges by their weights, which indicates the error probabilities, henceforth Ordered Statistics Decoding (OSD).
 Since the BP process is suboptimal in decoding quantum codes, tuning the BP parameters is essential to achieve a high accuracy.
-As shown in the top figures of \cref{fig:eva-bb}, we exhaustively search for the optimal BP parameters for the $[[90, 8, 10]]$ code.
-We use the physical error rate of $p=0.02$ and $p=0.1\%$ for the bit-flip noise model and the circuit-level noise, respectively.
+As shown at the top of \autoref{fig:eva-bb}, we exhaustively search for the optimal BP parameters for the $[[90, 8, 10]]$ code.
+We use the physical error rate of $p=2\%$ and $p=0.1\%$ for the bit-flip noise model and the circuit-level noise, respectively.
 We find that a min-sum scaling factor of $0.9$ and a large number of iterations ($\ge 1000$) achieves the highest accuracy.
 Note that this fine-tuned parameter is not necessarily optimal for other code distances and physical error rates.
-We compare \hyperion with this fine-tuned BPOSD decoder for BB codes.
-As shown in the bottom figures of \cref{fig:eva-bb}, \hyperion achieves higher accuracy than the BPOSD decoder for small code distances, while the BPOSD decoder achieves higher accuracy than \hyperion for large code distances.
-Especially, for complicated circuit-level noise, the BPOSD decoder is orders of magnitude more accurate than \hyperion.
+We compare \hyperion with this fine-tuned BPOSD decoder for BB codes of three configurations including $[[90, 8, 10]]$.
+As shown at the bottom of \autoref{fig:eva-bb}, with the bit-flip noise model, \hyperion achieves a higher accuracy than that of BPOSD for small code distances ($d=6$ and $d=10$), while the BPOSD decoder achieves higher accuracy than \hyperion for $d=12$.
+With the more realistic circuit-level noise model, BPOSD is more accurate than \hyperion by orders of magnitude.
 It remains future work to explore better \refdef{relaxer} finders for BB codes.